 and [encryption_qa_sm]

-both with "aws" as secret manager provider type.
-Then, at the Production environment, the value of the password property might looks like "prod:oracle1-pswd", while at the QA Environment the corresponding property will be "qa:oracle1-pswd" (of course if at the QA secret manager the key is different then accordingly it shall be at the interface key).
+- both with AWS as the Secrets Management service provider.
+Then, in the Production environment, the value of the password property may look like "prod:oracle1-pswd", whereas in the QA environment, the corresponding property would be "qa:oracle1-pswd" (naturally, if the key in the QA Secrets Management service is different, then the same must also be reflected in the interface property).

-On runtime, Fabric will act according to theses definitions, so that for those properties with "prod" prefix, it will connect to the secrrt manager which defined at the encryption_prod_sm
+At runtime, Fabric will act according to these definitions in a way that whenever it encounters properties with the prod prefix, it will connect to the Secrets Management service that is defined in the encryption_prod_sm

-In order to use a Secrets Management provider, you should provision and mark, at the Interface Editor (including Environments Editor), the required interface connection details as those that should be taken from the Secrets Management provider, as part of the project's implementation settings.
+In order to use a Secrets Management service, in the Interface Editor (including Environments Editor) you should mark the required interface connection details as those that should be taken from the Secrets Management service.

-Each Secret Manager service has its own keys pattern, usually by hierarchy (e.g., with a dot sign inside the key name); you should follow that pattern.
+Each Secrets Management service has its own key pattern, usually by hierarchy (e.g., with a dot sign inside the key name); you should follow that pattern.

 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.